 Please remember that this Walmart cost for a motor oil change is the national price.
 There might be a slight variation in these prices at local stores (State-dependent)

 Walmart oil change coupons

 At Walmart Auto Centers you can save your money on replacing the motor oil if you use their coupons.
 So before each maintenance service make sure that you have valid Walmart oil change coupon.

 How much does an oil change at Jiffy Lube?

 Jiffy Lube rivals Walmart in popularity and their 2000 odd auto repair centers spread across America attract millions of customers each year.

-But unlike Walmart, which more or less has a uniform pricing pattern across the country, Jiffy Lube oil change prices vary in states and even in local outlets within same states.
+But unlike Walmart, which more or less has a uniform pricing pattern across the country, Jiffy Lube prices vary in states and even in local outlets within the same states.
 Jiffy Lube attributes this to the disparity in business costs, change in government regulations and variation in pricing from local suppliers.
 The price difference might only be slight though.

 Just like Walmart, they offer a slew of different oil change services that vary in price depending on the quality of the oil.

 Here’s a glimpse of Jiffy Lube price list for an oil change: